Sasha's Roots

 Although it has been a good year of research on Ancestry, unfortunately, in the middle of August I had to let my subscription to Ancestry.com lapse, as the $155 annual fee for membership and searching privileges is just too dear.
 (And when I do get some money, I REALLY need to replace my broken digital camera!)
 If you would consider a contribution to go towards a new Ancestry Subscription and/or the maintenance of this website, please click here:

 In the process of re-writing this site, and in the course of life, I often find myself recommending books or other items to friends and familly.
 I am now using Amazon Associates links so that if you wind up wanting to buy something I've recommended through clicking on Amazon Links from my site, I will get a percentage of sales.
 I hope these small amounts when taken together will allow me to make some income from my efforts.
 This is part of many options I've been considering to earn more income from my creative work at home.
+Here are some links to books and DVD's I recommend:

 • Expanded Abernathy ancestry.
 Several months ago my cousin Tracy Abernathy emailed me about a book review of "A Murder in Virginia: Southern Justice on Trial" by Suzanne Lebsock, which discussed in detail the case of a former slave, Mary Abernathy, who was brought to trial for murder in Lunenberg County, Virginia, which is the home place of Tracy's Abernathy family.
 Naturally, I checked Ancestry to see if I would find Mary Abernathy (who was exonerated) was a relative of our Abernathy's.
 It remains possible, though I didn't find the link but in the process I was able to locate many census records about the Abernathy Family.